Heard On The REITs - Week Ending October 6th, 2017

 ISM Manufacturing PMI

 The manufacturing sector continues to expand.
 The ISM Manufacturing PMI Index surpassed the 60 mark for the first time in the last 10 years.
-The new orders index reached 64.6 percent, an increased of 4.3 percentage points from the August reading.
+The new orders index reached 64.6 percent, an increase of 4.3 percentage points from the August reading.
 17 of the 18 industries reported growth.

 ISM Non-Manufacturing